erandall95/ctsa/README.md

 # CTSA

-## A Univariate Time Series Analysis and ARIMA Modeling Package in ANSI C
+## A Univariate Time Series Analysis and ARIMA Modeling Package in ANSI C With a Golang Wrapper

 CTSA is a C software package for univariate time series analysis.
 ARIMA and Seasonal ARIMA models have been added as of 10/30/2014.
 Other functionality will be added soon

 *07/24/2020 Update : SARIMAX and Auto ARIMA added.
 Documentation will be added in the coming days.
 Software is still in beta stage and older ARIMA